 Participants can enrol at any time in Yr 10 and start other sections if Exped training has started.
-If the Bronze level has been tackled it should be verified as completed.
+If the Bronze level has been tackled it should be verified as completed unless extenuating circumstances.

 Regular Tuesday evening attendance is expected in the Spring term.
-After Easter attendance is only expected to finish the Expedition Presentation.
+After the Final Expedition attendance is only expected to finish the Expedition Presentation.

 Please see the Activity Details page for events coming up.
 Detailed information is added to download 3 to 4 weeks prior to the date.

 Everyone is expected to undertake the 6hr Emergency First Aid course unless they have completed formal 1st Aid training within the past 3 years.
-Dates are (one to attend) Mon Dec18 and Mon 16 April – an Inset Day at Gillingham School.
+Dates are found here

-The regular Tues evening attendance is from 4.15-5.45pm..
+The regular Tues evening attendance, in the Spring, is from 4.15-5.45pm..
 This time is spent planning and completing prep for the assessment.
-It is mandatory.
+It is mandatory because its part of the assessment!

 You can pop in for help or information most term time Tuesdays 4-7pm at any stage in your Award.

-- No Bronze?
-With a November 2017 basic training weekend and the December day hike, also First Aid
+- No Bronze? you will need to complete the November 2018 basic training weekend and the October day hike, also First Aid

 To encourage the completion of a whole Award, which is usually the reason for investment in it in the first place, our other Centre stipulations to doing the Expedition are that, if tackled, the Bronze level is finished; all other Silver sectional plans are approved on eDofE and at least the 3 month section finished.

-We anticipate the 2017/18 Silver Expedition to be done and dusted by the end of the Easter Holidays but there’s still work on the team presentation to do afterwards.
+We anticipate the 2018/19 Silver Expedition to be done and dusted by the end of April 2019 but there’s still work on the team presentation to do afterwards.
 To take part in this section of their Award Participants must attend DofE Expedition training consistently and take part in planning and organising their Final Exped.
 This is because the teams and the people in them have to be safe and ready enough to execute a self-sufficient and unaccompanied assessed expedition that they’ve planned themselves.
 On assessment, teams are remotely supervised and meet leaders at agreed checkpoints

 The Award is very flexible in the way that it can be approached: not all sections need to be started at the same time and two levels can be worked on at once, but ask for the fine print!